unphased/vim-config/nvim/BGCOLOR_STRATEGY.md

   - Configure nvim-tree to update **window-local cwd** (`:lcd`) on root changes (not global `:cd`).
   - Use Neovim `DirChanged` (scope=window) + `WinEnter`/`BufEnter` to refresh background.
 - Terminal buffers: anchor is the **live shell cwd**, pushed from shell integration (no polling).
-  - Shell computes the color (same `bgcolor.sh`) and sends it to Neovim via `nvim --server ... --remote-expr ...` along with the terminal buffer id.
+  - Shell computes the color (same `bgcolor.sh`) and sends it to Neovim via `nvim --headless --server ... --remote-expr ...` along with the terminal buffer id.
   - Neovim stores per-terminal-buffer `cwd`/`color` and applies it when that terminal is focused.

 ### Shell integration (zsh)